smartface/contxjs/README.md

 **Component::onContextInit(dispatch:function)**

-When a component initialized in the Context then If a component has onDipose method and it's triggered by passing the its dispatch method or not dispatch method assign component directly.
+When a component initialized in the Context and If the component has onContextInit method then it's triggered by passing the its dispatch method.
+If not dispatch method is assigned to component directly.